jessica-hsu/Full-stack-Nanodegree/README.md

 ## Project 6: Neighborhood Map
 >You will develop a single page application featuring a map of your neighborhood or a neighborhood you would like to visit.
 You will then add functionality to this map including highlighted locations, third-party data about those locations and various ways to browse the content.
 (From Udacity)

+## Project 7: Linux Server configuration
+>You will take a baseline installation of a Linux server and prepare it to host your web applications.
+You will secure your server from a number of attack vectors, install and configure a database server, and deploy one of your existing web applications onto it.
+(From Udacity)